 From Coolangatta to Cairns and Toowoomba to Mt Isa, Queensland is a hotbed for sunshine, which explains why solar installations are through the roof right now.
 While there’s little debate over the benefits of solar power, it makes a lot of sense for those up north to want to see a return on their investment as quickly as possible, and that’s where a higher feed-in tariff (FiT) can help.

 Who has the best solar feed-in tariff in QLD?

-Discover Energy has the best solar feed-in tariff in Queensland at the time of publishing, with a generous 16 cents per kilowatt hour (kWh) on offer to eligible customers.
-The next best FiT rates come from AGL and Origin at 12c/kWh apiece, while Red Energy also offers 11.5c/kWh.
-We list FiT rates from all energy providers currently operating in south east QLD a little further down.
+Origin and Sumo have the best solar feed-in tariffs in Queensland at the time of publishing, with a generous 12 cents per kilowatt hour (kWh) on offer to eligible customers.
+The next best FiT rates come from Red Energy and Nectr with 11.5c/kWh each.
+We list FiT rates from all energy providers currently operating in South-East QLD a little further down.

 Compare QLD Solar Plans